hed-standard/hed-specification/docs/source/08_HED_ontology.md

 #### 8.2.1.1.
 Mediawiki tag format

-The **MediaWiki** representation uses asterisks to mark the parentage relationships.
+The **MediaWiki** representation of a HED tag uses asterisks to mark parentage relationships.
+The parent of a tag prefixed by *X* number of asterisks is the first tag above it with *X-1* asterisks.
+Top level tags are enclosed by three quotes and have no parent within the schema.
+Each top-level tag is the root of a HED tree of tags that are orthogonal.

 For the example, the `Action` tag is a top-level tag (enclosed in a set of three quotes).
-In the HED ontology it is a subclass of `HedTag`.

 The `Communicate` tag is a child (subclass) of `Action`.
-The parent of a tag prefixed by X number of asterisks is the first tag above it with X-1 asterisks.

 ````{admonition} **Example** HED MediaWiki representation of subclasses.

 ```text
 '''Action''' <nowiki>{extensionAllowed, hedId=HED_0012016}[Do something.]</nowiki>
-* Communicate <nowiki>{hedId=HED_0012017}[Action conveying knowledge of or information about something.]</nowiki>
+* Communicate <nowiki>{hedId=HED_0012017}[Action conveying knowledge of or about something.]</nowiki>
 ```

 ````

-v
+The tag's schema attributes are enclosed in curly braces, and the tag's description is enclosed in square brackets.

+#### 8.2.1.2.
+XML tag format

-The **XML** representation uses nesting to indicate hierarchical relationships in the HED schema.
+The **XML** representation of a HED tag uses nesting to indicate hierarchical relationships in the HED schema.
 For HED tags (nodes) the nesting indicates subclassing.
 For other schema elements such as unit classes and units, nesting indicates organizational grouping rather than subclasses.